Humans arrive in Russia (Moscow and Me supplement two)

 Fast forward to 1991 when excavations in Dmanisi made a fossil discovery of the earliest hominid dispersal beyond Africa.
 Paleoanthropologists discovered several individuals, stone artifacts, and a significant number of well-preserved remains of fossil animals.

-Using a technique called paleomagnetism, scientists determined the age of the site as between 1.85 and 1.78 million years.
+Using a technique called paleomagnetism, scientists determined the age of the site as between 1,850,000 and 1,780,000 years.
 If you think of Earth’s magnetic field as akin to a bar magnet, you can picture the different polarities that allow a magnetic compass needle to point at either the north or south magnetic pole.
 Periodically, throughout Earth’s history the geomagnetic field reverses symmetrically.

 This means the compass that once pointed north will now point south and vice versa.
 When rocks form or reach the surface through processes I’ve previously discussed, magnetic materials in those rocks effectively lock-in a record of the direction and intensity of the magnetic field at the time of their formation.
 Scientists can then apply methods such as Argon/Argon dating to date the rocks.